Inspired by Leney (and also because I really like lists).

-1 | Get some other souvenirs to remember your trip.
 On my recent roadtrip I brought home a beautiful stoneware bowl from Barcelona and a wooden spoon from Grasses.
-They were maybe over-prized but they are handmade and I will own them for the rest of my life if they don’t break (something I probably couldn’t say about a summer dress).
+They were maybe over-prized but they are handmade and I will own them for the rest of my life.
+That’s something I probably couldn’t say about a summer dress.
 I also took millions of pictures, so I will definitely remember this trip.
 I actually wrote a whole post on meaningful souvenirs, if you’re interested!

 Picture by Helena La Petite.